Home / About ALK+ LC

 The terms of NICE approval depends on the pharmaceutical company’s submission and this can affect the order (pathway) in which these drugs can be used.
 A table showing these pathways is at the foot of our NICE page.

-Currently, most patients diagnosed at Stage 4 will start their treatment with Alectinib or Brigatinib.
+Currently, most patients in England and Wales who are diagnosed at Stage 4 will start their treatment with Alectinib or Brigatinib.

 A 4th generation TKI and other possible treatments are currently under trial.